alexaibio/teaching_content/Bioinformatics_NGS/genome_browsers/genome_browser_IGV.md

 # The Integrative Genomics Viewer (IGV) genome browser

-The Integrative Genomics Viewer (IGV) is a genome browser from Broad Insitute (Broad Institute of MIT and Harvard, a biomedical and genomic research center located in Cambridge, Massachusetts, United States).
+The Integrative Genomics Viewer (IGV) is a NGS genome data vizualization tool from Broad Insitute (Broad Institute of MIT and Harvard, a biomedical and genomic research center located in Cambridge, Massachusetts, United States).

-It is one of the most popular offline vizualization tool for exploring Next Generatio (NGS) data.
+It is one of the most popular offline genome browsers for exploring Next Generatio (NGS) data.

-It this post I will try to give a small unofficial guide how to start with it and what are the main features.
+Since browsers like these are typically designed for expert users, they often have poor usability, making it unclear how to get started or interpret the data you see.
+This post aims to bridge that gap and provide an easy-to-follow guide for using the IGV browser along with providing some information about how to interpret mutation annotations.

 ## Installation

-IGV is a Java application, so Java also must be installed on your computer.
+IGV is a Java application, so first Java also must be installed on your computer.
-IGV can be downloaded from their site https://igv.org/doc/desktop/.
+The, IGV can be downloaded from their site https://igv.org/doc/desktop/ and insatted.

 ## First look